The Jenga Block of Christ’s Resurrection

 Verse 17– “And if Christ has not been raised, then…”

 Verse 19– “And if our hope in Christ is only for this life, we are…”

 If, if, if, if, if, if, if, if!
-All Bible truths about Jesus tumble and fall—like a cosmic Jenga tower—if there is no resurrection of Jesus!
+All Bible truth would tumble and fall—like a cosmic crashing Jenga tower—if there is no resurrection of Jesus!